We're Back to the Blog: July and August in Fort Pierce, FL, and a Short Visit Home

 Watching Tropical Storm Erika kept us busy the last couple of weeks.
 We follow the weather every day as a rule, but we were especially careful about staying informed about Erika and the possibility of her reach to Florida's east coast.
 We prepared ourselves and our boat for rains and high winds, just in case.
 That meant "fendering up" and "strapping down."
 At the dockmaster's suggestion, we moved our boat from our more exposed slip at the end of the dock to a more protected slip a little further back on the other side of the dock.
 We placed more fenders out to protect our freeboard, with wood "dock boards" attached to the fenders to spread the load or pressure against the fenders and protect them from wear.
 We placed extra dock lines strategically to strap the boat even more securely to the dock.
 We cleared our deck and outer salon of all loose items (Trooper's sun tent, chairs, etc.) and stowed everything inside the boat.
 We were prepared to strap down our mainsail to the boom, ratchet down our dinghy and store the outboard, but luckily, Erika backed off and saved us those tasks.
 Even though Erika fizzled out, Kent and I agreed it was good practice to prepare.

-missed us on the east side of Florida
+Erika's potential path presumably would have missed us on the east side of Florida

 But we got rain!